dnidever/gaussdecomp/README.md

 ## Output catalog

-The final catalog contains 1923 Gaussians.
+The final example catalog contains 1923 Gaussians.
 This is what the columns in the output catalog look like.

 ```
 LON             FLOAT           2.00000